KoenZomers/TadoApi/README.md

 This library for C# will allow you to easily communicate with the Tado API and retrieve details about your Tado thermostats and zones and set their temperature.
 ## Version History

+0.3.1 - released July 17, 2018

+- Marked SetTemperatureCelsius and SetTemperatureFahrenheit as deprecated in favor of using SetHeatingTemperatureCelsius and SetHeatingTemperatureFahrenheit so it becomes clearer that the methods will set a heating temperature.
+The deprecated methods will stay for a few versions longer for backwards compatibility but will eventually be removed to avoid clutter in the code.
+- Added a SetTemperature method which is the basic method used by the other temperature methods and removes duplicate code.
+As it may be tricky to use this method properly due to the many parameters, it is advised to use one of the methods that are targeting a specific goal, i.e. SetHeatingTemperatureCelcius or SetHotWaterTemperatureCelcius.
+- Added comments to more entities to clarify what information they contain
+- Added more enums for entities which seem to only be certain values.
+It may be that this breaks your current code by entities changing type from i.e. string to an enumerator.
+- For the Hot Water boiler in Tado I'm currently assuming that this is always zone 0.
+If this isn't the case for your Tado setup, please let me know and I'll have to change the code to suit this scenario.

 0.3 - released March 26, 2018

 - Fixed an issue where a recursive loop would arise causing a StackOverflow exception as soon as the access token would expire and the refresh token would be used to get a new access token